 In 1890 William Fraser recorded a household and teind income account book for Coldingham Abbey in 1592.
 Fraser noted the physical condition of the booklet as ‘partly decayed’ or ‘much mutilated at the beginning’.
 He printed a brief summary of the contents and the historical background, and while ‘none of the entries contain special historic references’, he recorded some price data for food, spices and aqua vitae.
 I recently had a chance to look at at this account book.
-Further household accounts survive in the rental income and discharge of Auldcambus in 1596 and 1597, which include a miscellany of payments made at the direction of Lord and Lady Home.
+Further household accounts survive in the rental income and discharge of Auldcambus in 1596 and 1597, which include a miscellany of payments made at the direction of the Earl and and Countess of Home.

 Shirrefdome of Berwick, John Blaeu (1654) http://maps.nls.uk/atlas/blaeu/browse/109

-Alexander, Lord Home, his wife Christian Douglas, and her children from her first marriage to Lawrence Master of Oliphant, stayed at Coldingham Abbey in October and November 1592, following James VI’s grant of the Abbey to Lord Home in August.
+Alexander, Earl of Home, his wife Christian Douglas, and her children from her first marriage to Lawrence Master of Oliphant, stayed at Coldingham Abbey in October and November 1592, following James VI’s grant of the abbey to Lord Home in August.
 The keys to the Abbey were in the hands of Alexander Home of Manderston.
-Francis Stewart, former Earl of Bothwell had forfeited his commendatorship by treason.
+Francis Stewart, former Earl of Bothwell, had forfeited his commendatorship by treason.
 Disputes over various rights to Coldingham incomes between Bothwell’s sons and Lord Home’s heir would continue to 1624 and beyond.

 The agricultural charge and discharge includes some detail of the harvest.
 As commendator Lord Home collected the teind of the Coldingham lands, the tenth of agricultural produce, as his own.
 Fifteen ‘stakeris and forkeris in the barnyaird’ and other workers were paid 4 shillings a day for two days at the main teind, and nine were paid on the days peas were teinded.
 At Eyemouth, Margaret Glass was paid for supervising the teind of white-corn and peas over three days ‘in company with fourteen men waiting thereupon’.
 Thirty-two cart journeys brought the Eyemouth fish teind to Coldingham with the contributions of poor tenants who had no horses to carry their teinds.